jiahetiangwu/hds-lab2-JT/AI_USAGE.md

 # AI Usage

-I used ChatGPT (OpenAI) as a coding support tool while completing this assignment.
+I used ChatGPT (OpenAI, GPT-5.6 Sol model) as a coding support tool while completing this assignment.
 I reviewed the suggested code and verified the resulting outputs.

 ## Python Environment and Survival Analysis